sass/sass-site/source/blog/037-rfc-embedded-protocol-2.md

 ## Wire-Level Compilation ID

-We're pulling the compilation ID out to the protocol level in order to provide better parallelism, particularly on the side of the embedded compiler.
+We're pulling the compilation ID out to the protocol level in order to provide better concurrency, particularly on the side of the embedded compiler.
 Sass compilations done by the embedded compiler don't share any state between one another, which means that they could in theory be run in totally separate worker threads.
 However, with the embedded protocol as it exists today, directing each